I DIY-ed my own wedding invitations and you probably wouldn't be able to tell

-1. Design your invitation... or get them custom designed if you're not so savvy with design.
-You can find plenty of invitation card designers including myself on platforms like Etsy.
+1. Design your invitation or get them custom designed if you're not so savvy with design.

-2. Once you've picked up your invite design and gotten all the details sorted out, you'll need to get it printed either at home or at a print shop near you.
+2. Once you've settled on your invite design and gotten all the details sorted out, you'll need to get it printed either at home or at a print shop near you.
 A print shop will obviously cost you more, but may be the way to go if you have plenty of invitations to print.

-To give you an idea, I managed to print about 130 invitation cards on my own quite easily using our home inkjet Canon Pixma iP8770 printer (similar to the Canon iP8720).
+To give you an idea, I managed to print invitation cards on my own quite easily using our home inkjet Canon Pixma iP8770 printer (similar to the Canon iP8720).
 All the printed samples you see above as well as on my Etsy shop are printed using this same printer.
-In terms of paper cardstock for my invitations, I used a mixture of linen paper and laid paper that I found at a nearby bookstore.
+In terms of paper cardstock for my invitations, I used a mixture of linen paper and laid paper that I found at a bookstore.
 The textured cardstock gave it the rustic look I was aiming for with my invitations.
-For reference, the cardstock used was 200 - 220gsm as that was as much as my printer could take on, as are the samples on my Etsy shop.
+For reference, the cardstock used was 200 - 220gsm.
 If you're doing the printing on your own, do check what maximum weight cardstock your printer can manage.